Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Related Work

 \subsection{Deep Active Learning}

-Deep active learning is typically designed to improve labeling efficiency when faced with the high cost of annotation.
-Sample selection is guided by an uncertainty-based, diversity-based, or hybrid method.

-An uncertainty-based method employs a query strategy to select samples, labeling uncertain samples that provide the most informative data points.
-Methods such as maximum entropy, margin sampling, least-confidence sampling, and Bayesian Active Learning by Disagreement (BALD) rely on information derived from a single task \cite{DALsurvey}.
-Additionally, a task-agnostic method introduced in \cite{learningloss} integrates a loss prediction module to select top samples of the highest prediction loss within the unlabeled pool, prioritizing them for further downstream tasks.
+Deep active learning can efficiently adapt models to new domains or tasks, achieved by strategically selecting the most informative and representative samples for adaptation.
+Some uncertainty-based methods such as maximum entropy, margin sampling, least-confidence sampling, and Bayesian Active Learning by Disagreement rely on uncertainty measures based on a task \cite{DALsurvey}.
+In contrast, a task-agnostic method introduced in \cite{learningloss} integrates a loss prediction module to select top samples of the highest prediction loss from the unlabeled pool.
+Uncertainty-based methods may cause sample redundancy.

-A diversity-based method selects instances from the unlabeled pool to represent a broad and varied data distribution.
+A diversity-based method selects instances from the unlabeled pool to represent a broad data distribution.
 Beyond traditional clustering methods like K-means, Core-Set Section \cite{coreset} computes the distance of features from a designated hint layer within a deep learning model.
 A greedy search algorithm is employed to iteratively select samples that exhibit the greatest distance from their nearest neighbors until the selection budget is exhausted.
+Diversity-based methods may overlook the most informative instances.

-Hybrid methods, including Wasserstein Adversarial Active Learning (WAAL) and Batch Active learning by Diverse Gradient Embeddings (BADGE), effectively mitigate sample redundancy caused by uncertainty-based methods.
-They also overcome the limitation of diversity-based methods, which often overlook the most informative instances \cite{DALsurvey}.
-Hekimoglu et al. \cite{Hekimoglu_2024_WACV} introduced a hybrid method for multitask learning, where uncertainty is quantified by an inconsistency score computed as the maximum loss between the initial and refined pairwise task predictions.
-Simultaneously, a reconstructed feature embedding that condenses information across all tasks is employed to measure the diversity score.
-The combination of these two components forms the deep active learning basis for multitask learning.
-However, this approach is limited to multi-label datasets and does not address the domain shift in the high-dimensional feature space that arises when merging multiple single-label datasets.
+Hybrid methods, including Wasserstein Adversarial Active Learning and Batch Active learning by Diverse Gradient Embeddings, effectively address limitations of both uncertainty- and diversity-based methods \cite{DALsurvey}.
+For example, Hekimoglu et al. \cite{Hekimoglu_2024_WACV} quantified uncertainty using an inconsistency score computed as the maximum loss between the initial-refined pairwise task predictions.
+Simultaneously, a reconstructed feature embedding that condenses information across all tasks measures the diversity score.
+The combination of these two components forms the basis for deep active learning.
+Yet this approach cannot handle the domain shift caused by monotask learning from diverse single-label datasets.